brightalley/lighthouse-apollo/README.md

 # Laravel Lighthouse Apollo Integration

 This library allows integrating your Lighthouse GraphQL project with Apollo Studio, sending tracing statistics and allowing you to send your schema to Apollo for breaking changes notifications.

 ## Requirements

 - PHP 7.4 or newer
-- Tested with Laravel 8 and Lighthouse 4.17
+- Tested with Laravel 8 and Lighthouse 5.26

+For Lighthouse 4.x, use version `1.x` of this library.

 ## Installation